Jagannath Temple, Puri: Shree Jagannath Heritage Corridor

-The "Shree Mandir Parikrama", also known as the Shree Jagannath Heritage Corridor (SJHC), is a 75-metre-long corridor around the Jagannath temple.
-It has been built to provide expansive and unobstructed corridors around the Meghanad Pacheri for giving an opportunity to devotees and pilgrims to have better darshan with the Temple, Nila Chakra and Meghanad Pacheri, similar to the Kashi Vishwanath Corridor of the Kashi Vishwanath Temple in Varanasi.
-The corridor provides several facilities and amenities for giving pilgrims and visitors a hassle-free and memorable experience, and for strengthening safety and security of the temple and the devotees.
-Construction began on the corridor after Chief Minister Naveen Patnaik and the incumbent King of the Gajapati Empire and of Puri, as well as the adhyasevak, or the chief servitor of the Jagannath temple, Dibyasingha Deba, laid the foundation stone for it in November 2021.
-It was inaugurated and opened to the public by Chief Minister Naveen Patnaik and King Dibyasingha Deba on 17 January 2024.
+The Shree Mandir Parikrama, also known as the Shree Jagannath Heritage Corridor (SJHC), is a 75-metre-wide corridor surrounding the Jagannath temple.
+It was developed to create an expansive and unobstructed pathway around the Meghanad Pacheri, allowing devotees and pilgrims to have better view, darshan, of the Temple, Nila Chakra and Meghanad Pacheri.
+The project is conceptually similar to the Kashi Vishwanath Corridor that surrounds the Kashi Vishwanath Temple in Varanasi.
+The corridor provides a range of facilities and amenities to offer pilgrims and visitors a hassle-free experience while enhancing the safety and security of the temple and the devotees.
+Construction began after Chief Minister Naveen Patnaik and Dibyasingha Deba -the incumbent King of the Bhoi dynasty of Puri and the adhyasevak (chief servitor) of the Jagannath temple- laid the foundation stone in November 2021.
+The corridor was inaugurated and opened to the public by Chief Minister Naveen Patnaik and King Dibyasingha Deba on 17 January 2024.